stonemjs/docs/src/docs/essentials/incoming-event.md

 | AWS Lambda      | `IncomingEvent`        | `@stone-js/aws-lambda-adapter`      |
 | AWS Lambda HTTP | `IncomingHttpEvent`    | `@stone-js/aws-lambda-http-adapter` |

-At the base of the hierarchy is `IncomingEvent` — it’s not abstract.
+At the base of the hierarchy is `IncomingEvent`, it’s not abstract.
 It’s the simplest usable form of an event in Stone.js, with generic capabilities like accessing metadata and locale.
 More specific subclasses like `IncomingHttpEvent` or `IncomingBrowserEvent` extend its behavior for their respective platforms.

-Every [event handler](./event-handler) in Stone.js — whether it's your main application entry point or a specific route — receives one `IncomingEvent`.
+Every [event handler](./event-handler) in Stone.js, whether it's your main application entry point or a specific route, receives one `IncomingEvent`.
 Your job as a developer is to respond to this incoming event, using the full expressive power of your domain.

 ::: tip
 Throughout the Stone.js documentation and for simplicity, we refer to `IncomingEvent` for all incoming events.